 The user experience has been greatly improved with the new interactive map.
-The daily pageviews increased +1,300%.
-Bounce rate decreased 13%, and the average time spent on the page increased 96%.
-The user feedback and testimonials has been outstanding.
+There was significant improvements in daily pageviews, bounce rate, and time spent on the page, and the user feedback and testimonials have been outstanding.

 “This is great and it will help me as a teaching aid in my economic freedom courses.”